Inovativ/DemoProject/README.md

 Once satisfied with the result, you can merge the 'development' branch with the main code in the 'master' branch

 ### Creating branches
-You’ve decided that you’re going to work on issue #53 in whatever issue-tracking system your company uses.
+Youï¿½ve decided that youï¿½re going to work on issue #53 in whatever issue-tracking system your company uses.
 To create a branch and switch to it at the same time, you can run the git checkout command with the -b switch:
 ```PowerShell
 git checkout -b iss53
 ```